 1. INTRODUCTION – The Vertical World Circuit (VWC) is based on a circuit of international standard races in various countries.
 The race circuit is open to individual runners and sponsored teams.
 Points are awarded only to individuals.

-2. VWC RACES – A minimum of seven and a maximum of ten races are selected in at least five different countries.
+2. VWC RACES – A minimum of seven races are selected in at least five different countries.
 The selected events will conform to VWC Race Standards and to international standards in terms of athlete presence, notoriety and organization.

 4. VWC INDIVIDUAL POINTS SYSTEM – Each race will assign points based on the men’s/women’s results according to the following breakdown: 100-88-78-72-68-66-64-62-60-58-56-54-52-50 down to 2 points to the 20th position for men and women.

 5. RACE POINTS – In a seven to eight race calendar, the four best results are counted.
 When nine or more races exist, the five best results are counted.